 We collect these so-called log files (access data) automatically using cookies.

-Based on your consent to receive our newsletter, we will use your voluntarily provided personal data (title, name, address, company, position, email address) to send our newsletter by email.
-This consent may be revoked at any time with effect for the future (e.g. via the unsubscribe link in each newsletter or by email to mailto:email@example.com).
+Based on your consent to receive our newsletter, we will use your voluntarily provided personal data (form of address, title, first name, surname, email address) to send our newsletter by email.
+This consent may be revoked at any time with effect for the future (e.g. via the unsubscribe link in each newsletter or by email to the data protection coordinator).
+After revocation, no further data shall be collected and the email address will be deleted from the distribution list.

 9. How do we protect your data?